Cost of Living in Phoenix, AZ [2025]

 Miscellaneous | 105.7 | 93.7 | 100 |

-Highest Cost of Living in Phoenix, AZ
+Where is the Cost of Living Highest in Phoenix, AZ?

 Of the major cities and neighborhoods around Phoenix, Scottsdale has among the highest cost of living.
 The average cost of living in Scottsdale is 13.0% higher than the national average and 6.2% higher than the state average.